michael-y-chen/halo/README.md

 Flask-session

 Not Implemented:
-1. No Validation - No protection when entries are empty
+1. No Validation - No protection when entries from HTML are invalid or empty
 2. No GUI Optimization -- simply make it work, and dress up later.
 Use alert for login screen too.
 3. Reusing same form for login and registration -- just to save some typing
 4. No password confirmation field (linked to 1, no validation)